William Henderson (American football): NFL statistics

-Broadcasting
+Broadcasting career

 Henderson has eight years (1999–2006) of broadcasting experience as co-host of Monday Night Kickoff, a show produced by Green Bay TV station WBAY.
-He also worked as an analyst as part of ESPN's NFL Draft coverage April 2006.
+He also worked as an analyst as part of ESPN's NFL draft coverage April 2006.

 Henderson resides in Richmond, Virginia.
 He was selected as Green Bay's 2001 'Unsung Hero,' in recognition of his efforts both on the field and in the community.